LeechCSE/Data-Structure-and-Algorithm/README.md

 traverse all nodes, both DFS and BFS can be used.
 While traversing nodes, it alternately colors nodes with two colors.
 If adjacent nodes have the same color, the graph is not bipartite.
+#### MST(Prim Algorithm)
+MST algorithm.
+It works like BFS algorithm but with minimum heap, implemented with priority_queue.
+Given graph with vertices having infinite distance, it compares adjacent vertex v's distance and edge's weight of which destination is v.
+The v's distance is replaced with the smaller one, and the vertex v is added into minimum heap.
+It continues until the heap is empty.